How to Build a DIY Compost Bin For Rich Amendments

 Now let’s talk composting tips.
 When you compost outdoors, you’re going to have to deal with the elements.
 That means, after a while, you may want to check your wood for signs of rot and wear.
 Replace boards and beams as necessary.

 Monitor the compost itself.
-Ensure there is enough airflow, and if you’re working with worms, ensure they are fed enough organic waste to thrive.
+Ensure there is enough airflow, and if you’re working with worms, ensure they receive enough organic waste to thrive.
 Similarly, feed your compost with appropriate amounts of green and brown matter, adding a little green when it’s too dry and brown when it’s too moist.

 If you see flying insects that love composting material around the pile, that’s pretty normal.
 When they infest a pile, turn it and add brown matter.